NativeScript/docs-v7/tutorial/ng-chapter-3.md

 > **NOTE**:
 > * You don’t have to add `Router` to your `LoginComponent`’s `providers` array because it’s already included in the `NativeScriptRouterModule` you’re including as an `import` in `app.module.ts`.
-> * Refer to the [NativeScript navigation documentation](https://docs.nativescript.org/angular/core-concepts/angular-navigation.html) for more information on what you can do with the router in NativeScript, such as configuring alternative page transitions.
+> * Refer to the [NativeScript navigation documentation](https://docs.nativescript.org/angular/core-concepts/angular-navigation.html) for more information on what you can do with the router in NativeScript, such as configuring alternate page transitions.

 <div class="exercise-end"></div>